OKUSJID/Responsive-Portfolio/README.md

-Certainly!
-Below is a sample text for a README file for your portfolio website.
-This README provides an overview of the project, instructions on how to set it up, and other relevant information.

 Portfolio Website
 Introduction
 Welcome to the repository for our portfolio website.
-This website showcases the professional work and skills of [Your Name] and [Partner's Name].
+This website showcases the professional work and skills of Usjid Nisar and Shahbano Waqar.
 Designed to be responsive and user-friendly, it includes sections about our background, featured projects, skills, and a contact page.

 Features
 Responsive Design: Ensures the website is viewable on all devices.